PeterMyer/PeterMyer/README.md

 <H2>Hi, I'm Peter</H2>

-I'm a full stack developer living in Austin, Texas.
+I'm a full stack React/Node.js developer living in Austin, Texas.

-Originally self-taught in Python, I formally trained in the Javascript NERD stack(Node.js, Express, React, and Relational DBs) at [Fullstack Academy](https://www.fullstackacademy.com/).

 I'm passionate about projects that help people engage in self-improvement and personal growth.

 Currently, I am working on extending my knowledge around microservice architecture and event-based systems.

+You can connect with me at https://www.linkedin.com/in/petermyer/

 <!--